 After six seasons, Ronaldo was keen to leave United and pursue his boyhood ambition of playing at the Bernabeu.

-In typically aggressive pursuit, Real finally captured their man in an £80m deal in 2009, breaking the world-record for the second time that summer after their earlier arrival of Kaka from AC Milan.
+Real finally captured their man in an £80m deal in 2009, breaking the world-record for the second time that summer after the earlier arrival of Kaka from AC Milan.

 Cesc Fabregas to Barcelona, 2011